 There is a right way to interpret “the Scriptures,” and this way of interpretation can be communicated, understood, learned, and passed down.
 Indeed, it has been communicated, understood, learned, and passed down from the time of Jesus through the apostles and in every generation into our own age.
 This “consensus faith”5 is what C.S.
 Lewis meant by the term Mere Christianity, and believers through the ages have sought to guard and pass it along in their catechisms.6 Although there are many words that can and should be used for the church’s work of discipleship, there is value in retaining the word catechesis because it refers, historically, to the process of instructing new believers in the most basic pillars of the one faith handed down through the ages.

 Catechesis, in other words, can help us avoid the problem of subjectivism in our work of discipleship.
 It reminds us that we are sharing a particular faith, which we ourselves have received and now steward.
 Discipleship is not only loving people; it must involve equipping converts “to contend for the faith that was once for all delivered to the saints” (Jd.
 1:3).
 But how can we communicate the substance of Christianity, and who decides what basic elements should be learned by disciples?
 To answer these questions, we would do well to pay attention to the early Church Fathers and the Reformers who found it helpful to focus on several common elements: (1) The overarching narrative of scripture, (2) the Apostle’s Creed, (3) The Lord’s Prayer7 (4) and the Ten Commandments.
-Together, these loci serve as portals offering a strategic vantage point for viewing the whole canon while taking us deeper into the heart of the “faith once delivered.”
+Together, these pillars capture the form of the “faith once delivered.”

 The Narrative of Scripture